open-mmlab/mmdetection/docs/en/user_guides/tracking_config.md

 Sometimes, you may set `_delete_=True` to ignore some of fields in base configs.
 You may refer to [MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/config.md) for simple illustration.

+## Tracking Data Structure Introduction

+### Advantages and new features

+In mmdetection tracking task, we employ videos to organize the dataset and use TrackDataSample to descirbe dataset info.

+- Based on video organization, we provide transform `UniformRefFrameSample` to sample key frames and ref frames and use `TransformBroadcaster` for for clip training.
+- TrackDataSample can be viewd as a wrapper of multiple DetDataSample to some extent.
+It contains a property `video_data_samples` which is a list of DetDataSample, each of which corresponds to a single frame.
+In addition, it's metainfo includes key_frames_inds and ref_frames_inds to apply clip training way.
+- Thanks to video-based data organization, the entire video can be directly tested.
+This way is more concise and intuitive.
+We also provide image_based test method, if your GPU mmemory cannot fit the entire video.

+### TODO

+- Some algorithms like StrongSORT, Mask2Former can not support video_based testing.
+These algorithms pose a challenge to GPU memory. we will optimize this problem in the future.
+- Now we do not support joint training of video_based dataset like MOT Challenge Dataset and image_based dataset like Crowdhuman for the algorithm QDTrack. we will optimize this problem in the future.